 In this step, the CircleNotificationSubscription resource type described in the table-G.1-3 shall be used with UPDATE operation.

-NOTE: PUT operation shall be used for this UPDATE operation.
+NOTE: PUT operation is used for this UPDATE operation.

 (Normative): CMDH message processing

 Pre-requisites

 The scope of CMDH processing is to decide at which time and via which communication path to forward request or response messages from a receiver CSE to another CSE.
 A number of message parameters impact the CMDH processing.
 CMDH-related request message parameters are: